In 2018 Māori comprised approximately 16.5% (775,836 people) of New Zealand’s population.

 Ngata also led a remarkable renaissance in Māori knowledge and culture.
 With the assistance of Pei Te Hurinui Jones of Ngāti Maniapoto, he researched and wrote the monumental four-volume collection of traditional song poetry entitled Nga moteatea.
 He oversaw the building of carved meeting houses throughout the country, and was instrumental in the restoration of many others.

 During the late 1960s there was a growing awareness of the impact of colonisation on Māori, and urban Māori protest movements such as Ngā Tamatoa (the young warriors) emerged.
 This and other groups of mainly urban Māori spearheaded protest, in the 1970s, about loss of land and culture.
-In 1975, led by Dame Whina Cooper, thousands of Māori from all over the country walked the length of the North Island, from Te Hāpua down to the nation’s capital, Wellington.
+In 1975, led by Dame Whina Cooper, Māori from all over the country walked the length of the North Island, from Te Hāpua to the nation’s capital, Wellington.
 In a powerful and innovative way the land march embodied Māori protest over ongoing land alienation.
 Political activism continued at Waitangi, and in 1977–78 the Ngāti Whātua people occupied Bastion Point above Ōkahu Bay in Auckland.
 The tribe had been evicted from the bay in 1951, after continuing alienation of their land by the Crown from 1870.

 The Waitangi Tribunal, designed to address perceived breaches of the Treaty of Waitangi, was established in 1975.
 The tribunal became a forum for the expression of much Māori protest and anger over the impact of European colonisation.
 Its findings have led to settlements which have returned some assets to tribes.

 The Māori renaissance since 1970 has been a remarkable phenomenon.
-Major claims regarding the historical dispossession of tribal estates have been brought before the Waitangi Tribunal; the management of tribal or Māori-owned assets has been rearranged; a Māori-language education system has been established; and Māori have started major industry initiatives including fishing, aquaculture and farming.
+Major claims regarding the historical dispossession of tribal estates have been brought before the Waitangi Tribunal; the management of tribal and Māori-owned assets has been rearranged; a Māori-language education system has been established; and Māori have started major industry initiatives including fishing, aquaculture and farming.

 Numerous challenges lie before Māori.
 These include the incidence of certain diseases, such as diabetes, heart disease and cancers.
 Although more Māori are becoming educated, literacy rates are still a cause for concern, housing is poor in certain areas of the country, and unemployment rates have been consistently higher than for Pākehā.
 The state of the Māori language and the application of Māori cultural knowledge in modern New Zealand life are still debated.
 Finally, there is the question of the identity of Māori as a distinct people in an increasingly diverse yet integrated society.